svdpmukherjee/game-behavior-intervention-study/game-behavior-analytics/data_analysis_notebook/README.md

 - **No performance costs** from interventions
 - **No experience degradation** across any cheating group
 - Interventions achieve integrity goals without negative side effects
+- Generated **Figure 6**: Forest plot showing overall intervention effects on performance and experience by cheating group

 ---